-And you will also learn a lot about your customers’ habits, wishes, and behaviour.
+And you will also learn a lot about your customers’ habits, wishes, and behavior.
 So, by finding the SEO keywords for your website, you’re also doing free market research that will help you write suitable copy for your website, refine what your business has to offer, and understand which selling points to use.

 3. Gather Keyword Suggestions

 What would your customers say about a company like yours?
 What names would they give your products or services?
 Here are five methods for using keyword research to compile a big list of ideas that you can then examine and sort to identify the best SEO keywords.

 A. Let’s start with brainstorming